fschn90/gpe-parser/README.md

 # GPE parser

-identifying Geopolitical Entities in news paper articles, which are retrieved from a mysql database.
+identifying Geopolitical Entities based on spacy in news paper articles, which are retrieved from a mysql database.

 Setup: